neikei/vagrant-debian-ansible-lemp/README.md

     projectnames: ["foo", "bar"]    # Comma-separated list with your projectnames
                                     # Generated URLs => foo.lemp.test and bar.lemp.test
 ```
-Every servername change needs an update of your local hostfile.
+Every servername or projectname change needs an update of your local hostfile.

 ```
 vagrant hostmanager